 Université Robert Schuman, Strasbourg III, France, DESS/DJCE, Business Law

 Université de Rennes I, Masters Business Law

-- The premier Pan-African weekly news magazine, Jeune Afrique, recognized Olivier Mélédo as one of the top 50 business lawyers for 2018.
+- The premier Pan-African weekly news magazine, Jeune Afrique, ranked Olivier Mélédo in 8th position in the top 50 business lawyers for 2018.

 - “Practice head Olivier Mélédo ‘has a deep understanding of the business and the industry’ and is ‘able to provide the required legal guidance to protect his clients and take care of any potential risks during all phases of a transaction’.”
 Legal 500 EMEA (2019) – ranked as “Next generation lawyer”.

 - The 2019 Décideurs magazine issue, a French media and rating agency for top executives recognized Olivier Mélédo as “excellent” in corporate and M&A (Africa Desk) as well as in natural resources and renewable energy (Africa Desk).
 He also has a “strong reputation” in project financing (Africa Desk).

 - The 2018 edition of Chambers Europe described partner Olivier Mélédo as a “recognized Practitioner”.